Istanbul funicular guide: F1, F2, F3 & F4 lines

 - ⌚ Operates daily from 06:00 to 00:00 with an 8-minute headway.

-- 🎓 Boğaziçi University/Hisarüstü Station: An underground station in Beşiktaş, integrated with the M6 Metro Line.
+- 🎓 Boğaziçi University/Hisarüstü station: An underground station in Beşiktaş, integrated with the M6 metro line.

-- 🏞️ Aşiyan Station: An above-ground station in Beşiktaş, integrated with Istanbul City Lines' Aşiyan Pier.
+- 🏞️ Aşiyan station: An above-ground station in Beşiktaş, integrated with Istanbul City Lines' Aşiyan Pier.

 Following the February 16, 2026 city-wide transport fare update, all funicular lines cost ₺42 per trip.

 Short stay?
 Use a Limited-Use Card instead.
 If you're only in Istanbul for a day or two, the ₺165 card fee may not be worth it.
-Look for the yellow Biletmatik vending machines at stations — they sell Limited-Use Cards preloaded with a set number of trips, with no upfront card purchase fee.
+Look for the yellow Biletmatik vending machines at stations.
+They sell Limited-Use Cards preloaded with a set number of trips, with no upfront card purchase fee.

 Frequently asked questions